-TEXTILE ARTS & DESIGN GR 9, 10 (TADR1S, 2S) - 1 credit
+TEXTILE ARTS & DESIGN GR 9, 10 (TADR1S, 2S, 3S, 4S) - 1 credit

 What is your fashion statement?
 How do certain clothing items become "fashion"?
-Students will develop a portfolio of fashion design, construction techniques, and problemsolving assignments.
+Students will develop a portfolio of fashion design, construction techniques, and problem-solving assignments.
 A major component of this course will provide experiences in practical projects of garment construction, contemporary and traditional crafts and home accessories.
-Basic skills will develop, and become more technically and conceptually advanced.
-This will be demonstrated in portfolio format as well as in choices of gradually more complex projects.
+Basic skills will develop and become more technically and conceptually advanced.
+This will be demonstrated in portfolio format and in choices of gradually more complex projects.